-The Scheme is subject to interest rate risk because of the Scheme's investments in bonds, liability driven investment and cash through pooled investment vehicles.
-The Scheme is also exposed to interest rate risk through the insurance policies, which had a value of £98.1 million as at 30 June 2023.
-As at Scheme year end, the Trustee set a benchmark for total investment in bonds and liability driven investment of 75.0% of Scheme assets.
+The Scheme is subject to interest rate risk because of the Scheme's investments in bonds, liability driven investment, and cash through pooled investment vehicles.
+The Scheme is also exposed to interest rate risk through the annuity, which had a value of £107.3m as at 30 June 2024.
+As at Scheme year end, the Trustee set a benchmark for total investment in bonds and liability driven investment of 75.0% of the DB Section assets.
 Typically, should interest rates rise, while the value of the bond portfolio will fall, so will the value of the liabilities, and vice versa.
 This helps the Scheme to be better matched to the interest rate exposures of the payments that the Scheme needs to make to beneficiaries.